IWillObliterateYou/CS30-Major-Project/proposal.md

 This is a, quite small, open world RPG style game with turn-based combat on a grid.

 ## Needs to Have
-- Five tile types
-- Three screens
+- Three screens/levels
 - Two types of enemies
 - Enemies made with classes
 - Very basic enemy movement ai
 - Turn based combat
 - Hold WASD to move, so no spamming is required
+- Sound effects/music

 ## Nice to Have
 - More than three screens